For research use only.

 Storage and Handling

 Store Lyophilized Tubulin in a cool, dry environment.
 The product is stable under these conditions for 1 year.
 Reconstitute the lyophilized tubulin protein by resuspending in ice-cold Tubulin PEM Buffer (Cat.
 No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8) to 40 mg/ml and incubating on ice for 15 minutes.
-Clarify the reconstituted tubulin to remove any protein aggregates by centrifugation at 14,000 rpm for 1 minute at 4°C. If desired, the reconstituted Lyophilized Tubulin can be buffer-exchanged or cycled as desired, as well as aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C. Avoid repeated freeze-thaw cycles.
+Clarify the reconstituted tubulin to remove any protein aggregates by centrifuging at 14k rpm (21k x g) for 1 minute at 4°C. If desired, reconstituted Lyophilized Tubulin can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C. Avoid repeated freeze-thaw cycles.
 Note that 1 mg tubulin is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the tubulin protein concentration.
+View detailed storage and handling instructions.

 - structural analysis by X-ray crystallography and electron microscopy